-If you want to decide for a management program understanding the different types of degrees is important.
-For example, imagine you are interested in a Master in Management (MIM), a Master of Business Administration (MBA), or a specialized degree in management such as the Master in Marketing, the Master in Finance, or the Master in Supply Chain Management.
+For finding the right management program, understanding the different types of degrees is important.
+For example, imagine you are interested in a Master in Management (MIM), a Master of Business Administration (MBA), or a specialized course in management such as the Master in Marketing, the Master in Finance, or the Master in Supply Chain Management.

 - Search for Masters in Management (MIM): More than 600 MIM programs in our database

 - Search for Masters of Business Administration (MBA): More than 2,000 MBA programs in our database

 These courses are so-called postgraduate programs.
 This means that, in general, you need to have successfully graduated in a first academic program - a so-called undergraduate program - and, thus, achieved a Bachelor of Science or a Bachelor of Arts (for instance, the Bachelor of Business Administration or a Bachelor in Economics).
 Then you either continue directly with a postgraduate program or you start a professional career before you come back to University as a full-time or part-time student later.
 Then you would achieve the Master as your second academic degree.

 Management degree programs: Master of Science (MSc) and Arts (MA)

 Masters can be divided into subgroups such as the Master of Science (MSc), the Master of Arts (MA), or the Master of Business Administration (MBA).

 - The Master of Science (MSc) traditionally is granted for successfully completing a postgraduate program with a science or technical focus.

 - By contrast, the Master of Arts (MA) traditionally refers to disciplines of the humanities such as history or philosophy.
 In reality today, however, this distinction is not strictly upheld anymore and, in fact, you can find both degree types for postgraduate programs in business or management.